Moving to Slovenia: Tour guide, cook and yoga teacher Tarun Sharma from New Delhi

 Any final thoughts on Slovenia or living here, maybe?

 Slovenia is a wonderful country and I love it here.
-I am hoping that I will soon get permission to stay so that Anita and I can make our life together in Slovenia.
+After recently obtaining my 5 year working/living permit for Slovenia, Anita and I can make our life together in Slovenia.